saasquatch/mobile-sdk-android-maven/README.md

 We're going to add the SDK into our project and start using it to interface with Referral SaaSquatch.

+For a working demo implementation, check out our [Sample App](https://github.com/saasquatch/mobile-sdk-android-sample "Sample App").

 Installation
 ------------

 The minimum Android API required to use this SDK is 15.

-You can install the SDK from the maven repository, or download the aar and manually include the library.
+You can install the latest version of the SDK from the maven repository, or download the aar and manually include the library.

 ###Install from the repository